krishnanabhi-oss/Capstone_Project_Final/TECHNICAL_DEEPDIVE.md

 - **RAG Agent**: Handles user queries by retrieving relevant document chunks and using a language model to generate accurate, context-aware answers.

 ### Retrieval-Augmented Generation (RAG)
-- RAG combines document retrieval with AI generation.
+RAG combines document retrieval with AI generation.
 When a user asks a question, the system first searches for the most relevant parts of the ingested documents.
-Then, it uses a language model (like GPT) to generate a response based on both the retrieved information and its own knowledge.
+Then, it uses a language model (Llama via Ollama) to generate a response based on both the retrieved information and its own knowledge.
 - This approach improves accuracy and relevance, especially for questions about specific documents.
 ## Embedding Usage in the Project